pausan/syncdbdocs/README.md

 - Update text/markdown from db
 - Keep non-empty comments in the file if db has empty comments

+### SQLite

+This database does not support comments, but this tool supports pulling the database structure from it to update a comment file.

+- Read db definitions
+- Update text/markdown from db

 ## Project Status

 Following there is a list of main features and whether or not they are supported.

 Supported features:

-- Support for postgres, mysql and mssql
+- Support for postgres, mysql, mssql and sqlite
 - Generate markdown documentation
 - Generate text documentation
 - Generate DBMLish file (not standard, just to have a rough view of the structure)